 For a buyer, they provide a secure certificate of ownership over a digital object, protecting the good’s value.
 The internet makes it easy to duplicate and forge something, and without an indisputable ownership record such as an NFT, the good is essentially worthless.

-For a seller, NFTs make it not only possible to sell something today, but also to keep earning tomorrow.
+For a seller, NFTs make it not only possible to sell something today, but also to earn tomorrow.
 Artists in particular have historically struggled to reap rewards if their work appreciates in value.

 How to make an NFT?